 Smoking while pregnant has also been linked with many health problems, including premature birth, low birth weight, birth defects, and infant death.
-In PHR 2/3, about 3.8 percent of women who gave birth in 2015 smoked during pregnancy.
-This region's rate was similar to the statewide rate of 3.6 percent.
-The prevalence of smoking during pregnancy in the region has decreased by more than two-fifths over the past decade (from 6.7 percent in 2006).
+In PHR 4/5N, about 12.1 percent of women who gave birth in 2015 smoked during pregnancy.
+This region's rate was much higher than the statewide rate (3.6 percent), and PHR 4/5N had a higher rate of smoking during pregnancy than all other PHRs in Texas.
+The prevalence of smoking during pregnancy in the region, however, has decreased over the past decade (from 16.1 percent in 2006).